5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

 [**SSDT-XOSI**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/OS_Compatibility_Patch_(XOSI))|OS Compatibility Patch.
 Read for details.|–

 #### Cosmetic SSDTs (optional)
-The SSDTs listed below are cosmetic and non-essential.
+The SSDTs listed below are considered cosmetic and non-essential.
 They add devices which are present in real Macs.
 Adding any of these tables does not add or enable features besides _mimicking the look_ of the I/O registy of the Mac model selected in the SMBIOS/PlatformInfo section:

 > It is unjustified why these devices are needed on our machines.
 Just the fact they are present in Apple ACPI does not make it a requirement for our ACPI.
 >